aafulei/cppp5e/03-strings-vectors-and-arrays/README.md

 ### Exercise 3.4

-> Write a program to read two `string`s and report whether the `string`s are equal.
+> Write a program to read two strings and report whether the strings are equal.
 If not, report which of the two is larger.
-Now, change the program to report whether the `string`s have the same length, and if not, report which is longer.
+Now, change the program to report whether the strings have the same length, and if not, report which is longer.

 **Answer:**